arushi019/aplab_1/README.md

 # aplab_1
+This is a hostel allocation system, where priorities for the hostel allocations are assigned according to the distance of the student from the institute.
+<br /><br />
-Takes a list of PhD, PG and UG students of a college as input, and sorts them according to their distances from the college and the priority according to which hostel should be allotted to them.
-Class student is used to identify students.
-Arraylists are used to store lists of PhD, PG and UG students separately.
-Sort function uses bubble sort.
+The program takes a list of PhD, PG and UG students of a college as input, and sorts them according to their distances from the college (this is the priority according to which the hostel should be allocated to them).
+The top "n" candidates are then allocated hostels.
+Students belonging to the same program are then paired up into groups of 2